cromandini/TATLayout/README.md

 - Create a Layout Manager that supports constraints creation, installation, uninstallation and retrieval (for editing).

 ## Installation
 TATLayout is available through [CocoaPods](http://cocoapods.org) and as a static library.
+The preferred way is using CocoaPods.

 #### Using TATLayout with CocoaPods
 1 - install CocoaPods if you have not already done so: